NEFSC/READ-SSB-Lee-metadata/veslog.md

 + Some fisheries allow for (or require) reporting through a different system.

-+ In 2019, the PORT code and PORTLND1 variable has been frequently NULL.
-> When the (e-VTR) app was programmed the intent was to replicate the paper VTR but landed port was left off the fields to be entered.
-I'm not sure when/if this will be corrected and this was not well advertised as APSD did not know about this until July.
-The sail port was included so to the extent to which sail port and landed port may be the same would be an alternative work around.
-For recreational evtr's this is very likely since passengers need to get back to where their cars are parked.  --Eric Thunberg, October 1, 2020.

 # Tips and Tricks.
 + A dealer-veslog link can be made reasonbly well starting in 2005.
 To make this link, match the VTRSERNO in CFDBS to SERIAL_NUM in the VTR.
 Chances are that you care about Trip-level outcomes: be careful, because a vessel may have more than one SERIAL_NUM per TRIPID in the VESLOG tables.
 + Vessels may declare out of fishing.
 The NOT_FISHED column in VESLOG_T can be used to filter these out.